jarrodhammond/jarrodhammond/README.md

-### Hi there, I'm Jarrod Hammond. 👋 I'm a uni graduate and front-end web developer that loves JavaScript and React a bit too much.
+### Hi there, I'm Jarrod Hammond. 👋 I'm a uni graduate and web developer that loves JavaScript and React a bit too much.
 ### I'm still currently putting my previous projects on Github so stay tuned.

 <!--